Classic Motorcycle Build

 Because early 900cc frames are shorter, an electric-start Ironhead motor will not fit into an early (1957-1966 XLH and XLCH until 1969) frame.

-If you need to remove primary chain, compensating sprocket, and clutch shell, read Primary Chain Removal
+To learn how to remove the primary chain, compensating sprocket, and clutch shell, click here.

 Sportster bendix drive